<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=384506&amp;fmt=gif">

 LIMS vs ELN and Other Systems

-Electronic Laboratory Notebooks are often confused with LIMS solutions although the latter were developed first.
-While it is true that these systems share some capabilities and there are cases where either one will work for the tasks that a lab needs, there are some noted differences.
-The oft highlighted difference between the two is that while LIMS typically follow pre-defined generalized workflows defined at the level of lab management, ELNs tend to be more personalized and flexible to change by individual researchers.
+The oft-highlighted difference between the two is that while LIMS typically follow pre-defined generalized workflows defined at the level of lab management, ELNs tend to be more personalized and flexible to change by individual researchers.
 This distinction makes sense in the context of regulated environments where LIMS are needed to support the tightly regimented workflows and structured data required in these spaces.
 With their more fluid nature, ELNs may be better suited for research and discovery environments where changing workflows and unstructured data are more of the norm.

-Furthermore, unlike ELNs, LIMS are specifically designed to simplify the task of tracking and locating samples, reagents, and chemicals when needed.
+Also, unlike ELNs, LIMS are specifically designed to simplify the task of tracking and locating samples, reagents, and chemicals when needed.
 The importance of this functionality becomes clear if we imagine a researcher running an experiment and recording their processes and capturing data in an ELN, who suddenly needs to locate a specific reagent in storage.
 In this scenario, having access to an integrated LIMS/ELN platform can keep the experiment moving forward seamlessly and without unnecessary delays.

-Another system which sometimes gets confused with a LIMS is a Laboratory Information System or LIS.
-LIS were initially designed for use in clinical and forensic settings and include specific functionality for capturing and reporting data related to people rather than samples.
-It is also important here to distinguish LIMS from compound registration systems such as Chemaxon, Arxspan, Dotmatics Register and CDD Vault.
+It is also important to distinguish LIMS from compound registration systems such as Chemaxon, Arxspan, Dotmatics Register and CDD Vault.
 These solutions have LIMS-like functionality including registration, ID number assignment, and tracking capabilities, but they are designed specifically to capture, register, and organize structures and activities at the chemical/biological compound level, rather than the sample level.

-However, the lines between all these systems are increasingly fluid.
-Some LIMS solutions offer LIS like functionality for capturing patient data that can support diagnostic labs, for example.
-Some vendors even merge both LIS and LIMS systems into a single infrastructure.
-The same holds true for LIMS and ELNs as well as for LIMS and compound registration systems.
-These days, it is also not uncommon for commercial vendors to offer integrated platforms that pair the capabilities of multiple solutions.
+It is also not uncommon for commercial vendors to offer integrated platforms that pair the capabilities of multiple solutions.
 Or for some systems to include functionalities from others.
 For example, some ELN solutions include LIMS functionality like sample management capabilities.
 Some LIMS solutions can also function as ELNs because they include modules for capturing and sharing information related to experiments.
-Lastly all these systems include reporting functionality that will present information in similar ways, for example, in spreadsheets, interactive graphs and plots, and so on.

 Advantages of LIMS

-• Everything in a single standardized system: Teams don't have to waste time searching for or tracking information contained in multiple systems because they have access to everything from a single system.
+• Everything in A Single Standardized System: Teams don't have to waste time searching for or tracking information contained in multiple systems because they have access to everything from a single system.
 Furthermore, as noted above, for labs that work in regulated environments, LIMS can help ensure that their internal workflows meet the requisite quality control and quality assurance guidelines.

-• Eliminates the need for expensive hardware: This is perhaps the most important benefit of cloud-based LIMS solutions.
+• Eliminates the Need for Expensive Hardware: This is perhaps the most important benefit of cloud-based LIMS solutions.
 Furthermore, since the system is managed by the vendor, labs that go this route don't need hired dedicated IT personnel or purchase new hardware internally to support the solution.

 LIMS in Pharma/Drug Discovery

 Pharmaceutical labs often run a variety of high-throughput workflows that can involve multiple instruments, samples, and datasets.
-A single pharma company may house a wide range of laboratories operating at any given time, each with its own unique workflows, and handling everything from research and development and compound testing through to manufacturing.
-Furthermore, pharma companies are under increasing pressure to produce drugs more efficiently and within a shorter time frame.
+A single pharma company may house a wide range of laboratories operating at any given time, each with its own unique workflows, and handling everything from research and development and compound testing to manufacturing.
+Also, pharma companies are under increasing pressure to produce drugs more efficiently and within a shorter time frame.

 LIMS can help improve efficiency and productivity through standardized and automated workflows and centralized data and instrument management.
 In the competitive drug discovery market, labs can be confident of the security and safety of any intellectual property stored in their LIMS.
 They can consolidate their reporting using these systems and ensure that their protocols and workflows hold up to regulatory scrutiny.
-Because LIMS vendors make it their business to stay abreast of technological developments, labs can adopt improvements in LIMS technologies relatively painlessly.
-Lastly, the easily customizable nature of LIMS makes them an attractive option for pharma companies seeking a single solution that, with some tailoring, can work for all their labs.

 Do you need a LIMS?

-Before investing a solution, it is important to think about exactly what functionality is needed in the lab.
+Before investing in a solution, it is important to think about exactly what functionality is needed in the lab.
 If the primary need is a tool for sample management and tracking, then a LIMS solution may be the best option.
 However, if what is really needed is a tool that can manage unstructured lab data or track chemical compounds, then an ELN solution or even a compound registration software might be a better fit.
 As noted above, pharma companies often have multiple labs operating in-house.
 Depending on the needs of these different research groups, it might be useful to consider purchasing an integrated platform that offers combined access to a LIMS, ELN, and compound registration solutions.

 Commercial vs Homegrown LIMS